biochunan/ab-docking-scripts/README.md

-# Bencharmk antibody-antigen docking programs
+# Benchmark antibody-antigen docking programs

 This is based on Oliver Hood's repository ([@oliverhood](https://github.com/oliverhood)) for scripts related to his MSci project 'Evaluating Protein-Protein Docking Algorithms for Predicting Antibody-Antigen Binding'.

 We described the evaluation of four docking algorithms: `Megadock`, `PIPER`, `HADDOCK`, and `RosettaDock`, on a set of non-redundant antibody-antigen (AbAg) complexes.

 - `Megadock` was benchmarked using the full set composed of `1797` complexes since it is pretty fast, ~3 seconds to complete docking for a pair of antibodies and antigens using a GPU (NVIDIA RTX3090).
 - The other three methods were benchmarked using a further reduced set of `540` complexes because they are computationally expensive.
 For example, on average, `PIPER` took on average ~14 minutes to complete docking for a pair using 128 CPU threads (it also depends on the antibody and antigen sizes).

 ## 👀 TL;DR